404Simon/dualis.py/README.md

 - Make Return values more readable
 - Documentation

-Please Contribute if you can
+Please Contribute if you can.
+When project is finished, a pip package will be created

 ## Contributing